liel109/FourInARow/README.md

 - **Winning Check:** After each player's move, the program checks for a winning combination of discs to determine if the game has been won.

-- **User Interface:** The game provides a simple text-based user interface, allowing players to interact with the game using arrow keys and the "Enter" key.
+- **User Interface:** The game provides a simple text-based user interface, allowing players to interact with the game using arrow keys.

 - **Input Handling:** The program reads input from the keyboard and responds accordingly, allowing players to drop discs into the desired columns.